YouTube sees partial copyright victory in top EU court | DW | 22.06.2021

 The video platform is not liable "in principle" when users upload copyrighted content.
 However, there are a few important caveats.

-Google-owned YouTube, and similar platforms, are largely not liable for users posting copyright-protected content without permission, the European Court of Justice (ECJ) ruled on Tuesday.
+Google-owned YouTube, and similar platforms, are largely not liable for users' posting of copyright-protected content without permission, the European Court of Justice (ECJ) ruled on Tuesday.

-However, operators can still be liable if platforms fail to take quick action to remove or block access to the content.
+But operators can still be held liable if platforms fail to take quick action to remove or block access to the content.
 Operators can also be liable for copyright violations if they do not use technological tools to "credibly and effectively" fight against illegal uploads.

 The ruling from the EU's top court is the latest in a series of legal battles over online copyright rules.